the-erin-collective/port-ferry-ts/README.md

 # port-ferry-ts

 ## Overview
-port-ferry is a deve utility designed to assist with local HTTP request logging and forwarding between local ports.
+port-ferry is a dev utility designed to assist with local HTTP request logging and forwarding between local ports.
 This tool is not recommended for production use.

 ## Installation
 Clone the Repository